Atari Lynx (LYNX)

 The Atari Lynx is the first portable system with a 4096 color screen, backlit screen and 180° screen rotation (for left-handers).
 The console was released in the same 1989 as the Game Boy (with a monochrome screen).
 For the joint game of several owners of the console, their association in the ComLynx network is provided (up to 17 players, although most games only support 8).

 The games were originally intended to be loaded from tape, but this was abandoned in favor of ROM modules.
 However, the data from the module needed to be loaded into RAM, which made the games slower than they could be.
 The system was developed by Epyx and acquired by Atari in 1987.
-Atari engineers removed the built-in speaker and thumb joystick from the chassis before releasing the system 2 years after development.
-The console was originally offered in America for $189.95.
-Atari management was particularly upset by the fact that the Amiga was used as a platform for developing games for the new system.
+Atari engineers removed the built-in speaker and thumb joystick from the case before releasing the system 2 years after development.
+Initially, the console was offered in America for $189.95.
+Atari management was especially upset by the fact that the Amiga was used as a platform for developing games for the new system.